 But that wasn't his problem to solve.

-When he spotted the dark red hide of Corporal Barnes striding out of the base to pause under one of the bright external lights, Samael smiled and pushed himself up to his paws.
-He snagged the oversized rifle and slung it over his shoulder as he started a brisk jog toward the concrete structure.
+When he spotted Corporal Barnes striding out of the base to pause under one of the bright external lights, Samael smiled and pushed himself up to his paws.
+He snagged the rifle and slung it over his shoulder as he started a brisk jog toward the concrete structure.
 Perhaps they could have done a slightly better job at coordinating their spontaneous rendezvous; then again, Samael was nothing if he wasn't resourceful.

 The corporal frowned for a moment before his eyes flicked up to the roof of the structure.
 He grunted his understanding, then fixed his eyes on Samael while preparing his own salute.
 "Specialist.
 You were almost late for the meeting."